 People come to counselling for a wide variety of reasons.
 Jonah counsellors are open to exploring your experiences & stories with you.
 (See our service providers here.)
 We’ve been working with adults, youth, children, and families for many years.
 One of our guiding ideas at Jonah Counselling is that people are not problems and problems are not people.
 The counselling relationship attempts to generate new space and perspectives so that problems do not characterize our lives.
 It’s our hope that new life possibilities and identities have room to breathe and be explored in therapy.

-Areas of professional experience: identity exploration, depression, couple conflict, relationship repair, (re)connection, trauma, suicidal ideation, pregnancy counselling/loss, anxiety, relationship conflict, sexual abuse histories, family harmony, disordered eating, overall health/wellbeing, addressing domestic violence, emotional abuse, grief or loss, mediation, rage/anger management, addiction or substance use, character development.
+Areas of professional experience: depression, couple conflict, relationship (re)connection, trauma histories, suicidal ideation, pregnancy counselling/loss, anxiety, relationship conflict, sexual abuse history, family harmony, disordered eating, transition support, overall health/wellbeing, addressing domestic violence, emotional abuse, grief and/or loss, mediation, rage/anger management, addiction or substance misuse, character development.

 Some of our practice has focused on work with Indigenous peoples, children in care, survivors of Canada’s historic Residential schools and their families.
 These are some of the deepest wounds in our community and in our context.
 We are honoured to be among the helpers, and we’re constantly seeking to learn more about history and reconciliation in order to provide appropriate and informed supports.
 We partner with a Cree Knowledge Keeper, and work with other elders and teachers in support of healing and helping work.
 Some of these services are funded by NIHB Mental Health benefits and local child welfare agencies, contact us to learn more.